IntersectMBO/cardano-db-sync/Readme.md

 * [Docker][Docker]: Instruction for docker-compose, and building the images using nix.
 * [ERD][ERD]: The entity relationship diagram.
 * [Example SQL queries][ExampleQueries]: Some example SQL and Haskell/Esqueleto queries.
-* [PoolOfflineData][PoolOfflineData]: Explanation of how stake pool offline data is retried.
+* [OffChainPoolData][OffChainPoolData]: Explanation of how stake pool offchain data is retried.
 * [Schema Documentation][Schema Documentation]: The database schema documentation.
 * [Schema Management][Schema Management]: How the database schema is managed and modified.
 * [StateSnapshot][StateSnapshot]: Document the creation and restoration of state snapshot files.